- Origin: United States of America

-Bengals are agile; love to climb should be provided with places to climb and watch the world from a height.
+They are agile and love to climb and should be provided with places to climb and watch the world from a height.

-This is a high-energy breed and Bengals are known to enjoy high places.
 Many Bengal owners have trained their cat to walk on a harness so that they can enjoy the great outdoors in safety.
 It is always best to start harness training during kittenhood and recognise that not all Bengals will take to this.

 Bengal cats love to play well into adulthood.
 Fetch, stalking and pouncing on a wand toy, chasing toy mice are some of their favourite games.
 Their intelligence means they pick up new tricks quickly.

-If you are out a lot of the time, we recommend a companion for company.
-Some Bengals can become depressed or destructive if left alone for long periods.
+If you are out a lot of the time, we recommend two cats.
+Some Bengals can become depressed or destructive if left on their own for long periods.

 Words used to describe Bengals include: active, intelligent, playful, willful, energetic.